vjaykrsna/vjaykrsna/README.md

 ## Snapshot at a glance
 - 📦 Maintains **15 public repos** ranging from Linux automation to frontend experiments.
-- 🌟 Creator of [`gsconnect-mount-manager`](https://github.com/vjaykrsna/gsconnect-mount-manager) (8+⭐) helping GNOME & KDE Connect users fix mobile storage mounts.
+- 🌟 Creator of [`gsconnect-mount-manager`](https://github.com/vjaykrsna/gsconnect-mount-manager) and [`ragbot`](https://github.com/vjaykrsna/ragbot) helping communities with automation and AI experiments.
 - 🧰 Opinionated about developer experience—dotfiles, Termux setups, and CLI ergonomics.
 - 📚 Currently deep-diving into **AI/ML workflows** and scalable backend design.
 - 🤝 Open to collaborations, pair-building, or freelance contributions around dev tooling and automation.